ebiwd/EBI-Framework/README.md

 The support for previous major versions (branches) is still being considered, but the current suggestion is that the last three major version will be supported with updates to assets, fonts, and critical EMBl and EBI branding.

 Where's version 1.0, you ask?
-Version 1.0 is the [old EBI Compliance theme] (https://www.ebi.ac.uk/web_guidelines/html/compliance/).
+Version 1.0 is the [old EBI Compliance theme](https://www.ebi.ac.uk/web_guidelines/html/compliance/).

 ### Test releases
 Testing releases will be identified in their tag, a la: `V1.1.0-alpha`, where `.0-alpha` is the tag. `-alpha`, `-beta` and `-dev` are common tag suffixes.